 “Before we gathered on the steps of the Capital, Senator Clinton gave a short speech about standing tall and being strong.
 Then the next thing I know she’s doing this insanely hilarious stroke victim impersonation that managed to give us all a small respite from our deep grief and sorrow.
 It was right after that that we sang God Bless America on the Capital steps.
 Hillary’s stroke victim impersonation was the inspiration for that moment.”

-Former French President Nicolas Sarkozy loved Hillary’s stroke victim impersonation so much that he once told an aide he wouldn’t be surprised if Secretary Clinton one day replaces Jerry Lewis as France’s favorite comedian.
+Former French President Nicolas Sarkozy loved Hillary’s stroke victim impersonation so much that he once told an aide he wouldn’t be surprised if Mrs. Clinton one day replaces Jerry Lewis as France’s favorite comedian.